FrozenNode/Laravel-Administrator/src/docs/columns.md

 <a name="introduction"></a>
 ## Introduction

 In each model's config file, you must specify a `columns` option.
 This should be an array of the columns that you wish to display in a model's result set.
-At its very simplest, this could just be a simple array of attribute names (including [getters](http://laravel.com/docs/database/eloquent#getter-and-setter-methods)).
-However, you also have the ability to control the column's header through the `title` option, the column's `sort_field` (if you're using a getter), a custom SQL select statement, whether or not to use a column on another table (through an Eloquent relationship), and what the output of the column should be.
+At its very simplest, this could just be a simple array of attribute names (including [accessors](http://laravel.com/docs/eloquent#accessors-and-mutators)).
+However, you also have the ability to control the column's header through the `title` option, the column's `sort_field` (if you're using an accessor), a custom SQL select statement, whether or not to use a column on another table (through an Eloquent relationship), and what the output of the column should be.

 <a name="simple-columns"></a>
 ## Simple Columns